-Here’s the big question: is Wix any good for SEO?
+Here’s the big question: is Wix, our top-rated website builder, any good for SEO?

-We’ve tested its features to see how they match up against other website builders, and tracked down the best tips for success with Wix SEO.
-We have all the information you need to decide for yourself whether Wix is right for you and your site.
+We’ve tested Wix’s SEO features to see how they match up against other website builders and tracked down the best tips for success with Wix SEO.
+So, let’s find out if it’s a good fit for your website.

 One of Wix’s main selling points as a website builder is its ease of use, and the same applies to its SEO functionality.
 Wix has all the basic SEO features built in, and most of the advanced ones too.